Objective-See: LuLu

 Deleting Rules

-Deleting a row that contains program information, will, as expected also remove all its rules.
+Deleting a row that contains program, will remove all its rules.

 Settings